 Sometimes, hitting the download link for a tutorial you’re interested in might result in the file being played using your browser’s built-in media player.
 If that happens to you, don’t worry, it’ll still be possible to download the tutorial.
 All you need to do is right-click on the download link instead (Windows screen reader users can hit Shift+F10, VO+Shift+M on Mac), then choose an option that mentions something like “Save Link As” or “Download link as” from the context menu that’ll pop up.
 Sorry we can’t be super specific, each browser uses slightly different lingo.

-If you get stuck with any of the above, drop us a line via the contact form below, we’ll be happy to help you get hooked up.
+If you get stuck with any of the above, drop us a line via the contact form below and let us know what you’re trying to download, we’ll be happy to help you get hooked up.

 Are you new to REAPER?
 Start with these tutorials